madhu-3/devtinder/README.md

-  add timestamps to the user schema add API level validation on patch request & signup post API data sanitization - add API validation for each field
+  add timestamps to the user schema add API level validation on patch request & signup post API data sanitization - add API validation for each field Install validator library
+  Explore Validator library functions and use validator fns for email, password and photo url
+  ***ALWAYS VALIDATE the request body before posting to database***